Social structure of China: Early Imperial Period

-From the Qin dynasty to the late Qing dynasty (221 B.C.E.- C.E.
-1840), the Chinese government divided Chinese people into four classes: landlord, peasant, craftsmen, and merchant.
+From the Qin dynasty to the late Qing dynasty (221 BCE – 1840 CE), the Chinese government divided Chinese people into four classes: landlord, peasant, craftsmen, and merchant.
 Landlords and peasants constituted the two major classes, while merchants and craftsmen were collected into the two minor.
 Theoretically, except for the position of the Emperor, nothing was hereditary.

-During the 361 years of civil war after the Han dynasty (202 B.C.E. - 220 C.E.), there was a partial restoration of feudalism when wealthy and powerful families emerged with large amounts of land and huge numbers of semi-serfs.
+During the 361 years of civil war after the Han dynasty (202 BCE – 220 CE), there was a partial restoration of feudalism when wealthy and powerful families emerged with large amounts of land and huge numbers of semi-serfs.
 They dominated important civilian and military positions of the government, making the positions available to members of their own families and clans.
 The Tang dynasty extended the Imperial examination system as an attempt to eradicate this feudalism.

 The Tang and the Song dynasty saw a major transition in the composition of China's ruling elites.
 From the Han through the Tang, official posts filled by an aristocratic network of several hundred intermarried families based in the capital.
 Many of them were prominent for 500 years or more, far longer than European feudal dynasties.
 From the Song on, however, official posts were usually filled by a much larger but less cohesive class of gentry who married and owned property in their home provinces and who rose to prominence through the examination system.
 Scholarly explanations for the demise of the old class and the rise of the new include Empress Wu's decision to promote newly risen bureaucrats, reforms that followed the An Lushan rebellion, the destruction of aristocratic families in the Huang Chao rebellion, and decisions taken by the families themselves in the Song dynasty to build up local power bases.